 Hogan Development Survey

-The Hogan Development Survey (HDS) was constructed by Drs.
-Robert and Joyce Hogan in 1997 for Hogan Assessment Systems, Inc. The purpose of the instrument is to assess an individual's capacity to engage in dysfunctional and maladaptive behaviors at work.
+The Hogan Development Survey (HDS) was constructed by Dr. Robert Hogan and Joyce Hogan in 1997 for Hogan Assessment Systems, Inc. The purpose of the instrument is to assess an individual's capacity to engage in dysfunctional and maladaptive behaviors at work.
 More specifically, the HDS aims to predict said behaviors by identifying the dysfunctional dispositions that belie them.

 The survey can be used for selection, developmental, and team-building purposes by projecting future work performance, as well as identifying potential areas for current employees to improve.
 Hogan products such as "Insight Series" use the Hogan Development Survey, Hogan Personality Inventory, and the Hogan Motives, Values, and Preferences Inventory to deliver the Insight Series Reports.